 It is required that physicians working in the same group be compensated as though they were all practicing in the same specialty.

-Patients who get face-to-face tests and treatment services for two wholly unrelated ailments, on the other hand, will not be able to be tracked down.
+On the other hand, patients who get face-to-face tests and treatment services for two wholly unrelated ailments will not be able to be tracked down.

 Therefore, clinicians should determine a service level corresponding to the total number of appointments instead of charging per appointment for billing reasons.